R-Bot: An LLM-based Query Rewrite System: The Overview of

-\emph{\textbf{(1) Hybrid Structure-Semantic Evidence Retrieval.}} For an online SQL query, we retrieve relevant evidences from rewrite rule specification repository and \QA repository. \begin{enumerate}[(i)] \item Rule specification retrieval.
+$(i)$ Rule specification retrieval.
 As the rule specification has matching conditions and matching functions, we can easily retrieve the relevant rule specifications whose matching functions are satisfied by the input SQL query;

-\item \QA retrieval.
-There are two types of \QAs that could potentially be relevant to the SQL query.
+$(ii)$ \QA retrieval.
+There are two types of \QAs potentially relevant to the SQL query.
 First, the SQL questioned in \QA structurally matches the input SQL query.
 We require a structure-aware matching method to retrieve such \QAs.
 To this end, we propose a query structure embedding composed of $(i)$ the query template embedded by pre-trained embedding, and $(ii)$ one-hot embedding which represents the query's matched rule specifications to assess the structural similarities.
 Second, \QA semantically matches the input SQL query, such as the rewrite explanations provided in the answer section of the \QA.
 However, SQL usually has no natural language rewrite explanations.
 To this end, we can leverage the retrieved rule specification to identify relevant \QAs based on their semantics.
 We propose a semantics embedding method to embed the rule specification and \QA, and then assess their similarities based on a similarity function (e.g., $L^2$-distance~\cite{chroma}).
 Lastly, to retrieve \QAs relevant to the input query both structurally and semantically, we merge the query’s structural embedding with its semantic embedding into a unified representation.
 We then build an embedding index for \QA repository offline.
-For an online query, we utilize this index to efficiently retrieve top-$k$ relevant \QAs. \end{enumerate} For retrieved rule specification and \QA of the input SQL query, we leverage \llm to generate SQL-aware rule specification recipe and \QA recipe that describe how to utilize them to rewrite this SQL query.
+For an online query, we utilize this index to efficiently retrieve top-$k$ relevant \QAs.

+For retrieved rule specification and \QA of the input SQL query, we leverage \llm to generate SQL-aware rule specification recipe and \QA recipe that describe how to utilize them to rewrite this SQL query.
 We will discuss the technical details in Section~\ref{sec:evidence-retrieval}.

 The retrieved rule specification recipe and \QA recipe will be used to reformulate the SQL query in the following steps.